Whatcom County Council

 The Whatcom County Council, the legislative body of Whatcom County, Washington, consists of seven members, five elected by district and two elected at large.
 The Council adopts laws, sets policy, and holds final approval over the budget.

 Councilmembers

-All elective offices in Whatcom County are officially nonpartisan.
-Following the 2015 election, the council districts have changed; the districts listed here are districts which each member was elected to.
+All elective offices on the Whatcom County Council are officially nonpartisan, however all are affiliated with a political party.
+The districts listed here are districts which each member was elected to.